-- To help you choose the best equipment for your needs, check out consumer and fitness magazines that rate exercise equipment.
-Then test various pieces of equipment at a local gym, recreation center or retailer to find the machine or device that feels comfortable to you. - Don't be fooled by companies that advertise "three easy payments of ..." or "only \$49.95 a month."
-The advertised price may not include shipping and handling fees, sales tax, and delivery and set-up fees.
-Ask about all the costs before you close the deal. - Get details on warranties, guarantees and return policies: A "30-day money-back guarantee" may not sound as good if you're responsible for paying a hefty fee to return a bulky piece of equipment you bought. - Check out the company's customer and support services.
-Call the advertised toll-free number to get an idea of how easy it is to reach a company representative and how helpful he or she is.
+- Will you stick to the program?
+Before you buy, prove to yourself that you're ready to act on your good intentions. - To help you choose the best equipment for your needs, check out consumer and fitness magazines that rate exercise equipment.
+Then test various pieces of equipment at a local gym, recreation center or retailer to find the machine or device that feels comfortable to you. - Don't be fooled by companies that advertise "three easy payments of" or "only \$49.95 a month."
+The advertised price may not include shipping and handling fees, sales tax,

+- and delivery and set-up fees.
+Ask about all the costs before you close the deal. - Get details on warranties, guarantees and return policies: A "30-day money-back guarantee" may not sound as good if you're responsible for paying a hefty fee to return a bulky piece of equipment. - Check out the company's customer and support services.
+Call the advertised tollfree number to get an idea of how easy it is to reach a company representative and how helpful he or she is.

-You may get a great deal on a piece of fitness equipment from a second-hand store, consignment shop, yard sale, or the classified ads.
-Buy wisely: Items bought second-hand usually aren't returnable and don't carry the warranties that new equipment does.
+You may get a great deal on a piece of fitness equipment from a secondhand store, consignment shop, yard sale or the classified ads.
+Buy wisely: Items bought secondhand usually aren't returnable and don't carry the warranties that new equipment does.

-Whether used or new, home exercise equipment can be a great way to shape up - but only if you use it regularly.
+Whether used or new, home exercise equipment can be a great way to shape up-but only if you use it regularly.
 Don't be taken in by claims of quick, easy and effortless results: There's no such thing as a no-work, no-sweat way to a toned body.